mharkess/EcoSwitch/README.md

 #### Circuit
 <p align="justify">
-  All relevant details about the circuit diagram is described in the <a href="https://github.com/mharkess/EcoSwitch/blob/main/EcoSwitch_Circuit/Circuit_Diagram.md">circuit README</a>.
-All the electronics specifications and circuit diagram explainations are listed in there.
+  All relevant details about the connection of the circuit and its components is described in the <a href="https://github.com/mharkess/EcoSwitch/blob/main/EcoSwitch_Circuit/Circuit_Diagram.md">circuit README</a>.
+It lists all the electronics specifications and steps to construct the circuit from scratch.
+Also, the reasons for selecting the electronics are listed there.
 </p>

 #### Sensor
 <p align="justify">
-  All relevant details about the circuit diagram is described in the <a href="https://github.com/mharkess/EcoSwitch/blob/main/EcoSwitch_Sensor/Readme_Sensor.md">sensor README</a>.
-All the electronics specifications and circuit diagram explainations are listed in there.
+  All description about the sensor is described in the <a href="https://github.com/mharkess/EcoSwitch/blob/main/EcoSwitch_Sensor/Readme_Sensor.md">sensor README</a>.
+All the testing codes for the sensor in connecting with ESP32 are listed there.
 </p>

 #### Motor
 <p align="justify">
-  All relevant details about the circuit diagram is described in the <a href="https://github.com/mharkess/EcoSwitch/blob/main/EcoSwitch_Motor/Readme_Driver.md">motor README</a>.
-All the electronics specifications and circuit diagram explainations are listed in there.
+  All relevant details about the motor is mentioned in the <a href="https://github.com/mharkess/EcoSwitch/blob/main/EcoSwitch_Motor/Readme_Driver.md">motor README</a>.
+All the testing codes for connecting the driver with ESP32 are listed there.
 </p>

 #### Installation and casing
 <p align="justify">
-  All relevant details about the circuit diagram is described in the <a href="https://github.com/mharkess/EcoSwitch/blob/main/EcoSwitch_Casing_and_install/readme_installation">installation README</a>.
-All the electronics specifications and circuit diagram explainations are listed in there.
+  All relevant description for the device casing and installation is described in the <a href="https://github.com/mharkess/EcoSwitch/blob/main/EcoSwitch_Casing_and_install/readme_installation">installation README</a>.
+It contains 3D models for the casing and instructions for installation.
 </p>